10 Essential Components of a Business Plan and How to Write Them

 Mission statement

-A mission statement is a brief statement that outlines your objectives and what you want to achieve.
+A mission statement is a brief statement that outlines your business objectives and what you want to achieve.
 It acts as a guiding principle that informs decisions and provides a clear direction for the organization to follow.

 For instance, Google’s mission is to “organize the world’s information and make it universally accessible and useful.”
 It’s short, inspiring, and immediately communicates what the company does.